COVID-19 Sensory Service resources

-As soon as possible after the risk assessment, we will undertake telephone / video sensory assessments (where possible and appropriate) to prepare for a visit from our team.
-During this, we will continue to offer information, advice and guidance, signposting and onwards referrals, hints and tips, tech suggestions and arrange equipment where possible.
+After the risk assessments took place during lockdown, we undertook telephone / video sensory assessments (where possible and appropriate) to prepare for a visit from our team.
+During this, we continued to offer information, advice and guidance, signposting and onwards referrals, hints and tips, tech suggestions and arrange equipment where possible.

 Supporting Loneliness and Isolation

 This is a concern for those we support as social isolation takes its toll, as the usual services and support have had to withdraw.
 We have an existing strong partnership with six key voluntary organisations who make up our Essex Sensory Community and are working closely with them to support needs.
 Where they have furloughed staff they have maintained publicly funded posts to ensure befriender calls and contacts can take place.
 Each has adapted their way of working, for example from face-to-face to Skype calls with Deaf people.

 We are not offering a regular telephone support service ourselves (apart from in very specific circumstances) because we are a small team and cannot guarantee all staff will remain well and at work and we don’t want to let people down.
 Our priority is to continue assessing new referrals as they come in.

 We have used the same approach with those we support with Communicator Guides and are maintaining essential shopping services and companionship calls and contacts for any who cannot access other support provision locally.